adithya-r-01/blindfold-chess/README.md

 > This part is where you let _your_ creativity shine through.
 Use the existing code as a template for visualizations and analysis.

 The `analysis.py` file contains various analysis and visualization components.
 Simply use `python3 analysis.py` to run the analysis.
 Visualizations will also appear in the `output` directory defined in the `config.yaml`.

+To define which folder to analyze use the required `--read` parameter with the correct folder name.